KyleOndy/kyleondy.com/provider/pages/hire.markdown

 * **Respect** — People respect the people they work with regardless of their role.
 People respect users of the software they develop.
 The company respects the roles of the technical team.
 * **Work/life balance** — People work about 40 hours a week or less.
 Working on weekends only happens in extreme situations.
 Work hours are flexible to accommodate personal life.
 When people leave work at the end of the day, they disconnect from work.
 The work environment is sustainable, so burnout is rare.

-## Pros
+### Pros

-The following things will excite me about your organization.
+The following will excite me about your organization.

 * Flexible work schedule.
 4/10/40, 9/8/80, etc.
 * 20+ days of vacation leave.